Skip to main content

 action_risk: low

-Supported transports are http (StreamableHTTP, recommended for hosted servers) and stdio (local subprocess).
+If an env var referenced in fixed_inputs is missing at startup, Curia raises a McpConfigError and refuses to start — fail-closed, not silent degradation.
 At startup, Curia connects to each configured MCP server, discovers available tools via tools/list, and registers them in the skill registry.
 Agents with allow_discovery: true can find and use MCP tools the same way they discover local skills.

 ServerPurpose